eslint/eslint/docs/user-guide/configuring.md

 /* global var1:writeable, var2:writeable */
 ```

-To configure global variables inside of a configuration file, use the `globals` key and indicate the global variables you want to use.
-Set each global variable name equal to `writeable` to allow the variable to be overwritten or `readable` to disallow overwriting.
+To configure global variables inside of a configuration file, set the `globals` configuration property to an object containing keys named for each of the global variables you want to use.
+For each global variable key, set the corresponding value equal to `"writeable"` to allow the variable to be overwritten or `"readable"` to disallow overwriting.
 For example:

 ```json
 {